Cosmo-Tech/azure-platform-deployment-tools/README.md

 ### Platform deployment from Azure Marketplace

 > **IMPORTANT**
-> <br>The Cosmo Tech platform is an Azure Managed Application, meaning that Cosmo Tech, as the publisher of the managed application is Owner of all the resources of the managed application.
+> <br>The Cosmo Tech platform is an Azure Managed Application, meaning that Cosmo Tech, as the publisher of the managed application is Contributor of all the resources of the managed application.

 Cosmo Tech Simulation Digital Twin Platform available on Azure Marketplace: select [Custom Plan v2](https://portal.azure.com/#create/cosmotech1600259358818.cosmotechsdtplatformuniversal_plan_v2).